-In thisthe patient is very tall but with normal body properties.
+In this, the patient is very tall but with normal body proportions.
 However, the features are coarse with increased heel pad thickness.
 There may be evidence of raised intracranial tension.

 Children with cerebral gigantism (Soto’s syndrome) have a large elongated head, prominent forehead, large ears and jaws, elongated chin, antimongoloid slant to the eyes and coarse facial features.
 They have subnormal intelligence and impaired coordination.
 The cause of this disorder is not known.